 Most of the time when we see a problem with a Highlander inverter, the owner was not aware of the recall and we refer them to a dealership for a free repair.
 However, this car already had the recall performed, and Toyota won’t perform the repair again for free.

 Also, this Highlander had a P0A79 with information codes 698 and 672.
-These are codes for a different IPM located in the rear motor/generator, but the recall only addresses the IPM for the front motor/generators.
+These are codes for a different IPM for the rear motor/generator, but the recall only addresses the IPM for the front motor/generators.
 Our customer wanted us to take take the inverter apart and see if there would be any way to fix it short of replacing it.

 On a Prius I’ll just unbolt the inverter, disconnect the hoses and electrical connections, and lift the inverter out of the car.
 The Highlander has a big heavy inverter and it’s a tight squeeze out of its spot in the engine bay so I decided to save my back and use the engine hoist.